ehsanbasit-dev/learning-git/README.md

 # learning-git
-Repository for learning Git and GitHub from zero Author - Ehsan Basit
+Repository for learning Git and GitHub from zero.
+Author - Ehsan Basit